 Do you care about any of this?
 Do I?
 (Well, a little bit, but not with the blue-flame intensity I did 45 minutes ago.)
 Do you care about it as much as, say, you care that the word "pluto" has been chosen as the 2006 word of the year?
 Not as a noun, though.
 No, sir.
 This former planet/loveable cartoon dog has been verbed in a way that Rusty has aptly characterized as Coupland-esque.
 Look for it in such sentences as "Did you hear what happened to Donald Rumsfeld?
 Dude got plutoed!"

-was made by the American Dialect Society, a noble institution that has been nitpicking word usage for 117 years.
+The decision to recognize this new meaning for the word "pluto" (the official definition is "to demote or devalue someone or something") was made by the American Dialect Society, a noble institution that has been nitpicking word usage for 117 years.
 The society counts linguists, grammarians, historians, and independent scholars among its members.

 "Our members believe the great emotional reaction of the public to the demotion of Pluto shows the importance of Pluto as a name," said society president Cleveland Evans.
 "We may no longer believe in the Roman god Pluto, but we still have a sense of personal connection with the former planet."